AdventuresInMinecraft/AdventuresInMinecraft-Mac/README.md

 Replace #.#.# with the version number of Minecraft server you created.

-Save the file as StartServer.command to the AdventuresInMinecraft folder
+Save the file as StartServer.command to the AdventuresInMinecraft folder.

 ### Install RaspberryJuice
  ----------------------